rollerworks/search/Resources/doc/metadata.rst

 Metadata
 ========

-Class metadata is used by the FieldSet-factory for populating FieldSets based on the information provided by the classes.
+Class metadata is used by the ``FieldSet`` factory to populate ``FieldSets`` based on the information provided by the classes.

-The information can be stored directly with the class using Annotations.
-Or as a separate file using YAML or XML.
+The information can be stored directly with the class using Annotations, or as a separate file using YAML or XML.

 .. note::

-    Metadata files are named relative to the bundle namespace, followed by sub-namespace and filename in Resources/config/record_filter/.
+    Metadata files are named relative to the bundle namespace, followed by sub-namespace and filename in `Resources/config/record_filter/`.

-    So if your class file is 'src/Acme/StoreBundle/Model/Product/Product.php' the metadata is stored in
+    So if your class file is `src/Acme/StoreBundle/Model/Product/Product.php` the metadata is stored in
-    'src/Acme/StoreBundle/Resources/config/record_filter/Model.Product.Product.ext'
+    `src/Acme/StoreBundle/Resources/config/record_filter/Model.Product.Product.ext`

 .. configuration-block::